russelltg/weatherstation/lessons/lesson2.md

 ![](DHTLib.png)

-Now, to make sure that it installed correctly, insert `#include <DHT.h>` at the top of your arduino code and click the check button, ensuring no errors.
+Now, to make sure that it installed correctly, insert `#include <DHT.h>` at the very top of your arduino code (even before `void setup`) and click the check button, ensuring no errors.

 ### Writing the code

+What this does is it tells arduino that we want to use the DHT.h library.
+If we did not have this, we would not be able to use it.

-After the `#include` statement, create a DHT sensor:
+After the `#include` statement (still before `void setup`), create a DHT sensor:

 ```C++
 DHT dhtSensor(7, DHT22);